Sam Darnold Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Darnold's 190 passing yards in one matchup against the Buccaneers are 14.5 less than yards than his over/under in Sunday's game.
+- In one matchup against the Buccaneers, Darnold threw for 190 passing yards, 15.5 yards below his over/under in Sunday's game.

-- Darnold did not throw a touchdown pass in that contest against the Buccaneers.

-- The Buccaneers are giving up 258.0 passing yards per game this year, the NFL's 22nd-ranked pass defense.
+- The Buccaneers' defense is 15th in the NFL, giving up 1.5 passing touchdowns per game.

 Recent Performances